gitter-badger/angular-styleguide/README.md

   - Create an application root module whose role is pull together all of the modules and features of your application.
 Name this for your application.

-    *Why?*: Angular encourages modularity and separation patterns.
+    *Why?*: AngularJS encourages modularity and separation patterns.
 Creating an application root module whose role is to tie your other modules together provides a very straightforward way to add or remove modules from your application.

 ### Keep the App Module Thin
 ###### [Style [Y162](#style-y162)]